A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: A metaphysical approach

 \subsection{The universality of mathematics}

 Outside our universe, one is at a loss to intuit exactly which physical principles continue to hold.
 For example, could one assume a Minkowski geometry, and a causality akin to our current understanding, to hold for other universes and the `spaces between', if indeed the universes are connected by some sort of spacetime?
-Indeed, such questions are perhaps too speculative to lead to any real progress; however, if one takes the view of Mathematical Realism, which often underpins the practice of physics, as argued in Section \ref{sec:mr}, and the tool of Ansatz, one can at least identify \emph{mathematical principles} as principles that should hold in any physical situation- our universe, or any other.
+Such questions are perhaps too speculative to lead to any real progress at this time; however, if one takes the view of Mathematical Realism, which often underpins the practice of physics (as argued in Section \ref{sec:mr}) and the tool of \textit{Ansatz}, one may identify the \emph{mathematical principles} as principles that should hold in any physical situation - our universe, or any other.
 This viewpoint is more closely reminiscent of Level IV in Tegmark's taxonomy \cite{Tegmark:2003sr} of universes.
-One may imagine that mathematical theorems and logical reasoning hold in all situations, and that all `universes' (a term in need of a careful definition to match closely with the sense it is meant in the practice of physics) are subject to mathematical inquiry.
-In that case, mathematics (and indeed, our own reasoning) may act as a `telescope to beyond the universe' in exactly the situation where all other senses and tools are drawn into question.
+One may imagine that mathematical theorems and logical reasoning hold in all situations, and that all `universes' - a term in need of a careful definition to match closely with the sense used in the practice of physics - are subject to mathematical inquiry.
+In that case, mathematics, and indeed, our own reasoning, may act as a `telescope to beyond the universe' in exactly the situation where all other senses and tools are drawn into question.